ankita34359/QR-Code-Generator-Website/README.md

 ## Usage

-- Open the Application: Launch the index.html file in your web browser.
+- **Open the Application:** Launch the index.html file in your web browser.
-- Enter Text: Type the desired text or URL into the input field.
+- **Enter Text:** Type the desired text or URL into the input field.
-- Generate QR Code: The QR code will automatically generate and display on the page as you type.
+- **Generate QR Code:** The QR code will automatically generate and display on the page as you type.
+- **Download QR Code:** Click the "Download" button below the QR code to save it as an image file to your device.

 ## Contributing